epifluidlab/epifluidlab.github.io/news/index.md

   tooltip: Published works
 ---

+- 01/29/2024：Ravi Bandaru from Pen state university joins the lab as a Full-time Data Analyst.
+Welcome!

 - 09/01/2023：Our lab is moved to Northwestern University Feinberg School of Medicine.

 - 05/25/2023：Ravi Bandaru from Pen state university and James Li from Wake Forest University joins the lab for the SURF program this summer.
 Welcome!